IliaAnastassov/TaskCreator/README.md

 # TaskCreator
-A simple desktop app for creating local task folder
+A simple console app for creating local task folder